fufuok/utils/xsync/DOC.md

 func (m *RBMutex) RLock() *RToken
 ```

-RLock locks m for reading and returns a reader token\.
-The token must be used in the later RUnlock call\.
+RLock locks m for reading and returns a reader token.
+The token must be used in the later RUnlock call.

-Should not be used for recursive read locking; a blocked Lock call excludes new readers from acquiring the lock\.
+Should not be used for recursive read locking; a blocked Lock call excludes new readers from acquiring the lock.

 ### func \(\*RBMutex\) RUnlock